-The struggle for indigenous recognition was fought by Indigenous people of Cape York before the incorporation of Cape York Land Council.
+The struggle for Indigenous recognition was fought by Indigenous people of Cape York before the incorporation of Cape York Land Council.
 The Land Council’s inception didn’t take place because of government funding.
 It was the very real struggle of the Wik people who made it possible.
 The families of Aurukun put their monies into establishing a body that would represent them in their fight to achieve outcomes.
 Today, the Cape York Land Council is a powerful brand.
 It is a brand that reflects struggle, honour, pride, strength.
 All of this started at a time when our voices as individuals did not yield power.
-However, united as the Honourable Minister Nigel Scullion described it at the Cape York Summit (September 2017) ‘a most powerful, an irresistible voice’.
+However, we united as the Honourable Minister Nigel Scullion described it at the Cape York Summit (September 2017) into ‘a most powerful, an irresistible voice’.

 The Land Council will continue to provide a voice to those who have not had their native title rights determined and will continue to support those who have recognition of Aboriginal lands to build strong, grass roots ownership.